commutatus/awesome/domains/engineering/agile/maintenance-env.md

 	Then create a template under views/application/maintenance_page.html

-	- For an API
-		The routes should be
+	- For an API the routes should be

 		```
 		if ENV["MAINTENANCE"] == true
 			get '/', to: 'application#maintenance_page', via: :get